Talent-Index/forj/README.md

 ## Roadmap

-See [docs/ROADMAP.md](docs/ROADMAP.md) for the dual-track plan (mint correctness → product depth → scale), phase status, and mainnet gate.
+See [docs/ROADMAP.md](docs/ROADMAP.md) for the full SkillForge roadmap (learning, GameFi, and credential tracks through mainnet and ecosystem scale).

 ## Tech Stack